ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

 <h2 id="demo">Demo</h2>
-<p>In our personal and interactive product demonstration, we show you what Set-OutlookSignatures, the <span style="font-weight: bold; background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent;">Benefactor Circle add-on</span> and the included Outlook add-in can do for you - interactively and with a focus on your actual needs.</p>
+<p>In our personal product demonstration, we show you what Set-OutlookSignatures, the <span style="font-weight: bold; background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent;">Benefactor Circle add-on</span> and the included Outlook add-in can do for you - interactively and focus on your actual needs.</p>

 <p><a href="https://outlook.cloud.microsoft/book/demo.set-outlooksignatures@explicitconsulting.at/" target="_blank"><button class="button is-link is-normal is-hover has-text-black has-text-weight-bold" style="background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod)">➔ Schedule your personal demo</button></a></p>